hemilabs/heminetwork/CONTRIBUTING.md

 ## Code of Conduct

-Please read and follow the [Code of Conduct](https://github.com/hemilabs/.github/blob/main/CODE_OF_CONDUCT.md) when contributing to this repository.
+Please read and follow the [Code of Conduct](https://github.com/hemilabs/.github/blob/main/CODE_OF_CONDUCT.md) before contributing to this repository.

 ## Contributing